 - We wait for the candlestick to touch the 8-period EMA by its bottom.
 This is our trigger.

-- We need to find the highest candlestick amid those which appeared before the trigger bar.
+- We need to find the highest candlestick amid those five which appeared before the trigger bar.

 - A buy order is placed at the high of this candlestick.
 Stop loss equals the low of the trigger bar.

-Let’s look at the example.
-We will be looking at the chart of EUR/USD on July 22.
-On H1 we can see that the price is moving within an uptrend.
+Let's look at the example on the USDJPY chart.
+On H1, we can see that the price is moving within an uptrend.
 The 8-period exponential moving average was moving above the 21-period one.

 We switched to M5 and waited for the candlestick to test the 8-period EMA by its lower shadow.
-The trigger candlestick occurred at 12:55 on July 22.
-We counted 5 candlesticks back from the trigger one and chose the one with the highest high.
-We opened a buy position at 1.1545.
-We placed a “buy stop” order at the high of the highest candlestick.
-The stop loss is placed at the low of the trigger bar at 1.1537, while take profit levels go to:
+When the trigger candlestick occurred, we counted five candlesticks from the trigger one and chose the one with the highest high.
+We opened a buy position at 150.286.
+We placed a "buy stop" order at the high of the highest candlestick.
+The stop loss is placed at the low of the trigger bar at 150.271, while take profit levels go to:

 Algorithm of a “Sell” scenario